Clothing industry: Retail

 Fast fashion is a major source of retail sales for the clothing industry.
 Retailers do not typically manufacture their own items and henceforth they purchase their goods from wholesalers and manufactures.
-This makes it so that they can mark down there prices, and make them cheaper to consumers.
+This makes it so that they can mark down their prices, and make them cheaper to consumers.
 This process is called a Supply Chain, which is the way in which companies and suppliers are able to distribute products to consumers.
 Fast-fashion based companies can quickly manufacture and distribute their designs.
 These quick made designs often result in extra waste, low-paid workers, and overconsumption.
 Fast fashion companies include Zara, Forever21, Old Navy, and Gap.
+Overall, the retail sector plays a vital role in the clothing industry, connecting manufacturers with consumers and driving demand for clothing.
+The sector is constantly evolving and adapting to changes in consumer behavior and societal trends.